b-wesley/rent_stabilization_map/README.md

   - cd stats in info panel
   - zoom to cd
   - illuminate the points in that cd

-- tooltip
-  - address, no. of units +/-

 - pop up
   - further property info i guess